 In an agile context, Scrum is an approach to project management.
 Typically the Scrum agile framework favors moving projects forward via short-term blocks of work called sprints, which are usually confined to two-week intervals.
 Teams working with this framework are self-organizing and not top-down or hierarchical in nature.
 Scrum-specific roles include the ScrumMaster, essentially a team guide, and the Product Owner, who represents the business and customers.

-History of Scrum
+What’s the History of Scrum?

 Scrum’s origin varies depending on whom you ask.
 Some say it was invented in 1993, by Jeff Sutherland, Jeff McKenna and John Scumniotales.
 Scumniotales is credited with being the first ScrumMaster.
 Others say it originated in 1986 and was invented by Hirotaka Takeuchi and Ikujiro Nonaka.
 Takeuchi and Nonaka used the term in their 1986 white paper titled “The New Product Development Game”.